-Employing Cerith Wyn Evan’s ongoing investigation of architecture as a starting point and specifically curated as a response to the De La Warr Pavilion, this exhibition consists of three major installations and smaller new works dispersed throughout the building.
+Employing Cerith Wyn Evan’s ongoing investigation of architecture as a starting point and specifically curated as a response to the De La Warr Pavilion, this exhibition comprised three major installations and smaller new works dispersed throughout the building.

-Visitors will see the De La Warr Pavilion’s Gallery spaces stripped back so that they are undivided for the first time.
-With all of the windows revealed, the installation in Gallery 1 explores the relationship between manmade and natural light, returning the building’s structure to its original purpose – as a space for visitors to experience and enjoy.
+Visitors saw the gallery spaces stripped back so that they are undivided for the first time.
+With all of the windows revealed, the installation in Gallery 1 explored the relationship between man-made and natural light, returning the building’s structure to its original purpose – as a space for visitors to experience and enjoy.

 On the rooftop there is a new text firework installation,